 Until mid-2008, Sudan was infamous for civil wars.
 This greatly devastated the country.
 However, after 2008 the country’s economy sprang back to action.
 As of 2018, the Eastern Africa country had a GDP of $64 billion.
 Its main economic activities are agriculture, gold and petroleum mining.
 It is the 3rd largest producer of sesame in the world.
 Other products include cotton, coffee, cottonseed, wheat, sugarcane, tobacco, peanuts and many more.

 Libya has an estimated GDP of $34.7 billion.
 The main income source of the country is petroleum mining.
 It has among the largest oil reserves in the entire world.
 Better world oil prices have certainly favoured the desert country in the recent past.
 Libya also has some substantial deposits of steel ore.

 Interestingly it is one of the country’s’ that have the highest per capita income in this list.
 This could be attributed to her small population size

 The Kingdom of Morocco has for many decades featured among the top economies in the continent.
 This has largely been attributed to good policies and stable political structures.
 The country has experienced an obvious increase in its GDP which has increased to $101.4 billion according to a recent report.
 The main economic activities in the country include fishing, agriculture, and mining.
 Morocco is among the top producers of cannabis.
 It also has a good reserve of lead, phosphates, and silver.

 Per Capita – $7,300

 A few years back, Angola was always in the news for civil wars and political unrest.
 However, it seems like the 25-year war has finally ceded to peace.
 The once war-torn country overtook the Kingdom of Morocco to become the fifth largest economy in Africa.
-Its GDP is valued at $102.643 billion in 2018.
-Its main economic activities are mining of diamonds and petroleum oil % gas.
+Its GDP is valued at $102.643 billion.
+Its main economic activities are mining of diamonds and petroleum oil and gas.